 Prior to starting your search, get a good idea of what you need and want from a direct deposit service or provider.
 Research time options, average costs, fees, and requirements.

-Steps on how to set up direct deposit for employees
+Steps on how to set up direct deposit payroll for employees

 Ready to learn how to set up direct deposit for small business?
 Of course you are!
 Lucky for you, you can generally get your direct deposit up and running with just six simple steps.
 Ready, set, go!